francescogerardomarra/its/learning/docker/docker-compose/example/one/run/create-secret/create_secret.md

 # Create the Secrets

-To create the db credentials as secrets, open a teminal and run these commands:
+To create the db credentials as secrets, open a terminal and run these commands:

 ```commandline
 echo "postgres" | docker secret create db_user -